 If you are a returning player who missed returning player registration that closed April 30th, please visit the New Player Registration page and scroll to the Attention Returning Players Who Missed Returning Player Registration section.

-PMHA is accepting applications for coaches of all age levels.
+(Update: the application window is now closed) PMHA is accepting applications for coaches of all age levels.
 If you want to coach or be an assistant with a PMHA team, at representative or recreational – you need to put in an application.

 All successful PMHA coach applicants will need to make sure their Respect in Sport, Criminal Record Check, Concussion Awareness Training and Safe Return to Play qualifications are all up to date through Hockey Canada.